Photo courtesy of Tusk

 map

 This beloved Argentine grill has had a commanding presence over Portland’s dining scene since it opened a decade ago, thanks to its all-stunners-only menu.
-After several months of rebuilding from a kitchen fire, the restaurant has finally reopened, and we couldn’t be happier.
-Any night here should start with something from the always fantastic cocktail list (the Dirty Grandma Agnes martini is a mainstay) or a glass from the beautiful wine list before delving into the by-land-and-sea menu.
-As a citywide stalwart, numerous iconic dishes have earned their keep over the years, like the clam chowder with smoked marrow bone and the tripe and octopus, that should be part of your order.
+Now it is back after months of rebuilding from a kitchen fire.
+Any night here should start with something from the always fantastic cocktail list (the Dirty Grandma Agnes martini is a mainstay) or a glass from the wine list before delving into the menu.
+Numerous iconic dishes have earned their keep over the years, like the clam chowder with smoked marrow bone and the tripe and octopus, that should be part of your order.
 Meat options rotate throughout the year, but when the halibut collar is on, it should be on everyone’s table, dietary restrictions aside.

 Book Now